-As a potential property investor, knowledge of the development process will becomes a plus as you set down resources to begin the development process.
+As a potential property investor in Kenya, knowledge of the project development process, consultants services, and required professional input will becomes a plus as you set down resources to begin the project development and investment process.
 Developers follow a series of steps from the beginning to completion.
 The process may vary from one development to another, but essentially experts have recommended the following steps in an effort to achieving the best outcome;

 Feasibility Study & Investment Appraisal

 The first step of a development process is to do a feasibility study analysis and an investment appraisal.
 You need a feasibility study to assess the practicality of investing in your real estate project.
 This will inform you on whether your proposed development is viable or not.
 The feasibility study will highlight any potential problems or risks that you may face as you develop your real estate project.
 You will be informed on the issues that might hinder your development project like suitability of the site, and government or statutory legislations on development.

 Real Estate Investment Appraisal is used to develop an opinion of value for your property to ascertain its feasibility and manage investment risks.
 You will be able to assess which investment is likely to produce the highest return in case of a situation where there are competing investment options.
 Property investment analysis will therefore provide a methodology for making decisions about the prospects and future returns of an investment opportunity.

 The pre-purchase process involves looking for a piece of land that has potential for development.
 In other cases, this could as well involve an existing property that you want to refurbish.
 Finding the right development site with the right location is a very important aspect of the development process.
 This is because the site location and the zoning will determine the type and specification of structures that can be constructed on the site.